linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ### Drawing Tablet
 Drawing tablet, also called graphics tablet and pen tablet, is a computer input device that enables a user to hand draw images, animations and graphics with a special pen-like stylus.

+After connecting to the computer, you can set the pressure sensing force of the drawing tablet, that is, the pressure sensing value of the pen tip and eraser.

 > ![notes](icon/notes.svg)Notes: This part will be shown only if a drawing tablet is connected.

 1. On the homepage of Control Center, click ![drawing](icon/drawing.svg).